 Both Stelara and Remicade (infliximab) are approved to treat moderate to severe Crohn’s disease.
 However, there are some differences in their uses for this condition.

 Both Stelara and Remicade can be used in adults who have tried other treatments that weren’t effective.
-Remicade is also approved for use in children ages 6 years and older.
+Stelara is not approved for Crohn’s disease in children, though children ages 6 years and older may receive it to treat the other conditions it’s approved for.
+However, Remicade is also approved for Crohn’s disease in children ages 6 years and older.

 Stelara requires one initial induction dose,* followed by maintenance doses every 8 weeks.
+The induction dose is given as an intravenous (IV) infusion, whereas the maintenance doses are given as subcutaneous injections.
 Remicade requires three induction doses* at weeks 0, 2, and 6, followed by maintenance doses every 8 weeks.
+All doses of Remicade are given as IV infusions.

 Stelara and Remicade may cause some of the same side effects.
-These may include abdominal (belly) pain and redness at the injection site.
+These may include abdominal pain and discoloration at the injection site.
 The drugs can cause some different side effects, as well.

 If you’d like more information about how Stelara and Remicade are alike and different for treating Crohn’s disease, talk with your doctor or pharmacist.